 Durable Powers of Attorney

 A Durable Power of Attorney is a written document in which a person (the principal) states that they are giving someone else (the agent) the authority to make certain decisions and to act on their behalf.
+In short, it is someone you choose to make decisions and take action in your place.
 The execution of a Power of Attorney does not mean the principal is not longer able to make decisions; it simply means that the agent is sharing the decision-making power with the principal.

-The word "durable" means that the agent can continue to make decisions when the principal becomes incapacitated.
-The agent is obligated to act in the best interest of the principal; making decisions and using the principal’s money and property solely for the benefit of the principal.
+The word "durable" means that the agent can continue to make decisions if and when the principal becomes incapacitated.
+Thus, if the time comes due to aging, illness, or an accident that you are unable to tell the doctors what kind of treatment you want, or how to handle your finances, the durable power of attorney is able to easily take care of these matters for you.
+The durable power of attorney works because the agent is obligated to act in the best interest of the principal; making decisions and using the principal’s money and property solely for the benefit of the principal.

 Recent legislative changes dramatically increase the exposure of a fiduciary agent to financial liability for mismanagement of assets.
+This is a measure of protection for the principal due to a rise in the abuse of power agents were seen exercising over principals.
 The agent and the principal should know the consequences of the benefit rule and Arizona statutes dealing with financial exploitation of vulnerable adults.
-When accepting an appointment as an agent under a Power Of Attorney, you should proceed cautiously in order to avoid possible prosecution.
+When accepting an appointment as an agent under a Power Of Attorney, you should proceed with caution understanding all of the duties and liabilities in order to avoid possible prosecution.

-If you are an agent under a Power of Attorney, and are unsure about taking an action, or if you are a principal and have questions regarding particular actions taken by your fiduciary agent, contact the Phoenix guardianship attorneys at Platt & Westby for consultation.
+If you are an agent under a Power of Attorney, and are unsure about taking an action, or if you are a principal and have questions regarding particular actions taken by your fiduciary agent, contact our guardianship attorneys at Platt & Westby, P.C., or call 602-277-4441 for a free consultation.